MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/hol-set-up-regression-suite-automation-tool.md

 ## Configure the LCS project

-You need a Lifecycle Sercices (LCS) project for your master test library.
+You need a Lifecycle Services (LCS) project for your master test library.
 The LCS Business Process Modeler (BPM) is used as the master library for your test cases.
 BPM is used to manage and distribute test libraries across LCS projects.
 For example, a Microsoft partner or independent software vendor (ISV) building test libraries will release test cases in the form of BPM libraries.
-In BPM, etst cases are organized by business process.
+In BPM, test cases are organized by business process.
 BPM doesn't define the execution order or frequency of your test pass.
 These details are managed in Azure DevOps, as described later in this topic.

 For your LCS project, you can use an existing customer implementation or partner project.